rbisdorff/Digraph3/docSphinx/tutorial.rst

     nbh depths   :  [0, 1, 2, 3, 4, 'inf.']
     distribution :  [0, 0, 5, 0, 0, 0]

+Iterated line graph constructions are usually expanding, except for chordless cycles, where the same cycle is repeated.
+And, for non-closed paths (interupted cycles), where iterated line graphs progressively reduce one by one the number of vertices and edges and become eventually an empty graph.

-    MISs in line graphs provide **maximal matchings** - maximal sets of independent edges - in the original graph.
+Notice that the MISs in line graphs provide **maximal matchings** - maximal sets of independent edges - in the original graph.

     >>> c8 = CycleGraph(order=8)
     >>> lc8 = LineGraph(c8)